coopsymbiotic/coop.symbiotic.floodcontrol/README.md

 Enable this extension in CiviCRM (Administer > System Settings > Manage Extensions).

-There are currently no configuration options for this extension.
+There are currently limited configuration options for this extension.
 It enables itself on all contribution forms.

+Some configuration options are available at: /civicrm/admin/setting/floodcontrol?reset=1.

 Requirements
 ------------

-- CiviCRM 4.7 or later
+- CiviCRM 5.0 or later
-- PHP 5.6 or later
+- PHP 7 or later

 Support
 -------